 Fiscal and Economic Impact

-Development Research Partners provides comprehensive custom analysis and analytical tools to evaluate and forecast site-specific activities and model business and government costs and benefits.
+Development Research Partners provides comprehensive custom analysis and analytical tools to evaluate and forecast site-specific real estate and business activities and government cost and benefit impacts.

 Development Research Partners has developed a fiscal and economic impact model for evaluating real estate and economic development projects...SiteStats©.
 Click here for an overview of SiteStats© and its capabilities.